MLH-Fellowship/gitcord-bot/README.md

 This was time-consuming so we wondered if there was a reverse integration where we could post messages on Discord mentioning a specific issue or PR and store the repo we wanted to use and then it would comment on GitHub for us while being able to use Discord mentions to notify teammates.

 From our research, there wasn't so we decided that it would be a great idea to create one.
-Thus GitCord Bot was born
+Thus GitCord Bot was born.

 *Add more inspiration here from Nandini about Lighthouse Bot and Tech Stack Scanning Features - see GitCord Bot Features for inspiration*